department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 <div class="va-introtext">

-If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam Era, you may have had contact with Agent Orange, a toxic chemical used to clear trees and plants during the war.
+If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam Era, you may have been exposed to Agent Orange, a toxic chemical used to clear trees and plants during the war.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you meet the requirements listed below.